‘The Walking Dead’ Season 7: Norman Reedus Admits The First Half Sucked For Him

 I’d talk to Gimple (Scott M. Gimple, The Walking Dead’s show-runner), and I’d be like, ‘Man, this sucks.
 I hate this.’
 And he’d be like, ‘You’re supposed to.’
 I’m like, ‘Oh, there you go.’
 You know what I mean?
 He was right.
 It was supposed to suck, and it did suck — for me, anyway.”

-Norman was also aware of the fans’ reaction to The Walking Dead season 7’s first half, and how many of them were discontent – so much so that even the show’s ratings have started to decline.
+Norman was also aware of the fans’ reaction to The Walking Dead Season 7’s first half, and how many of them were discontent – so much so that even the show’s ratings have started to decline.

-“You can’t make everybody happy about everything”, Norman Reedus explains, “But we try, and you have to keep the story moving forward at all times or you just tell the same story over and over again.”
+“You can’t make everybody happy about everything,” Norman Reedus explains, “But we try, and you have to keep the story moving forward at all times or you just tell the same story over and over again.”

 Norman Reedus’ thoughts on Season 7 sound similar to those of Andrew Lincoln, who plays Rick Grimes on The Walking Dead.
-Back in December 2016, Andrew also spoke with Entertainment Weekly, and explained how hard it was for him to film the first part, with the gang disbanded and Negan terrorizing the remaining members.
+Back in December 2016, Andrew also spoke with Entertainment Weekly and explained how hard it was for him to film the first part, with the gang disbanded and Negan terrorizing the remaining members.

 “It sucks for that first half of the season to be a guy that led this group for so long – and they’ve been not without their trials and tribulations but there’s always been some semblance of hope in Rick – and to have that beaten out of him is heartbreaking, at least it was for me.
 I did not enjoy filming on set.
 I was not a happy camper.”

-However, there’s light at the end of the tunnel on The Walking Dead season 7 part two, at least for those who disliked the fact that Rick’s gang was too scattered through the first half.
+However, there’s light at the end of the tunnel on The Walking Dead Season 7 Part Two, at least for those who disliked the fact that Rick’s gang was too scattered through the first half.
 As we’ve seen on Episode 8, most members of Rick’s gang are finally back together – and are planning to take the fight back to Negan.

-“That’s what we like doing”, Norman Reedus says of the group finally being reunited.
+“That’s what we like doing,” Norman Reedus says of the group finally being reunited.
 “That’s what we miss doing, so it was nice to have that gang back together, for sure.”

 Of course, one of the original group members is still missing – Carol (Melissa McBride).
-But the latest teaser trailer for The Walking Dead season 7, released yesterday, gives us hope for Carol’s return to the fold as well, showing her for a split second – holding a gun.
+But the latest teaser trailer for The Walking Dead Season 7, released yesterday, gives us hope for Carol’s return to the fold as well, showing her for a split second – holding a gun.
 The teaser also shows glimpses of another thing we haven’t seen for quite a while on The Walking Dead – the characters smiling.

 [Featured Image by AMC]